0xKayala/A-to-Z-Vulnerabilities/README.md

 ## Forced browsing

 A Forced browsing attack is a vulnerability in which an unauthorized user has access to the contents of an authorized user.
 Forced browsing is an attack when a Web application has more than one user privilege level for the same user.
 Thus, an attacker gets sensitive information which should otherwise not be accessible to him/her.The attacker can use a brute force approach to get common directories, files, or information of user accounts present on the website.

+## Injection

+During an injection attack, an attacker can provide malicious input to a web application (inject it) and change the operation of the application by forcing it to execute certain commands.
+An injection attack can expose or damage data and lead to a denial of service or a full web server compromise.
+Such attacks are possible due to vulnerabilities in the code of an application that allows for unvalidated user input.
+Injection attacks are one of the most common and dangerous web attacks.
+Injection vulnerability is ranked #1 in the OWASP Top Ten Web Application Security Risks.
+Several injection attacks are also featured in the Common Weakness Enumeration (CWE)

 ## Insecure Direct Object Reference